 You've probably been there before, looking in the Watch window for a string amongst a set of values.
 In Visual Studio 2019, we've added search in the Watch, Locals, and Autos windows to help you find the objects and values you're looking for.

 You can also format how a value is displayed within the Watch, Locals, and Autos windows.
-Double-click one of the items in any of the windows and add a comma (",") to access the drop-down list of possible format specifiers, each of which includes a description of its intended effect.
+Select (by double-clicking) one of the items in any of the windows and add a comma (",") to access the drop-down list of possible format specifiers, each of which includes a description of its intended effect.

 For more information, see the Enhanced in Visual Studio 2019: Search for Objects and Properties in the Watch, Autos, and Locals Windows blog post.

 Get a snapshot of your app's execution in the cloud to see exactly what's happening.
 (This feature is available in Visual Studio Enterprise, only.)